Cherednik algebras and Calogero-Moser cells: Extension of gradings

 for all $i$.
 This forces $F_i$ to be homogeneous of degree $\gamma_i$, and $F_i=G_i$. \end{proof}

 \begin{coro} Let $\gamma\in\Gamma$.
-Define a grading on $P[\xb]$ by giving to $\xb$ the degree $\gamma\in\Gamma$.
-Let $F \in P[\xb]$ be a monic polynomial, which is {\bfit homogeneous} for this grading.
+Define a grading on $P[\xb]$ extending the grading on $P$ by giving $\xb$ the degree $\gamma\in\Gamma$.
+Let $F \in P[\xb]$ be a monic polynomial, which is homogeneous for this grading.
 We assume that $M$ is the splitting field of $F$ over $K$.
 Then $R$ admits a grading extending the one on $P$. \end{coro}

 \begin{proof} By Lemma~\ref{g}, we may assume that $P$ is integrally closed.
 Let $\d$ denote the degree of $F$ {\it in the variable $\xb$}.
 We shall show the result by induction on $\d$, the case where $\d=1$ being trivial (because $P=R$ in this case).